-We are proud of our continued longstanding partnership with FareShare, which has continued to develop during 2019.
-During the year we donated 644 tonnes of products, the equivalent of 1.5 million meals, which was the largest donation by any UK food manufacturer.
+We are proud of our continued longstanding partnership with FareShare, which has continued to develop during recent times.
+Our food donations represent the largest by any UK food manufacturer.
 Another example is our annual participation in the 'Mission Christmas' scheme donating gifts at Christmas time to Cash for Kids, a charity for disadvantaged children.
 We are also an active support of Grocery Aid, a charity supporting the wider Grocery industry on a national scale.
-Looking to the future, in May 2020 the Company supported the launch of the 'Milk Your Moments' campaign by UK dairy workers and farmers in support of mental health charity, Mind.
+The Company recently supported the launch of the 'Milk Your Moments' campaign by UK dairy workers and farmers in support of mental health charity, Mind.

-DECISION MAKING:
+DECISION MAKING

 The Board has made numerous key decisions during the year, be it directly through its Board meetings or via delegation to a committee.
 The Board has remained mindful of the potential impacts on key stakeholders and factored their needs and concerns into all discussions and decision making in accordance with s172 of the Companies Act 2006.

 Not all stakeholders are impacted by all decisions.
 Some decisions may result in conflicting needs of stakeholders, and the Board has ensured fairness in its decision making.
-Major decisions and considerations made during 2019 include:
+The Group also has involvement in decisions that carry material impact at a Group level, as appropriate.
+Major decisions, actions and considerations during 2020 include the following (not ranked):